- Sophie Dixon

 The work was developed using archival documents and digitised objects from the museum’s collection, as well as letters, factual records and reference photos from the Northumberland and Trinity House Archives.

 Visitors were transported to Grace’s home on Longstone Island where digital reconstructions of items from the museum’s collections brought her story to life.
-An original score by musician Kathy Alberici weaved together sounds of the Farne Islands and North East voices.
+Drawing inspiration from violin music belonging to Grace Darling’s father, an original score by musician Kathy Alberici weaved together his handwritten melodies with sounds of the Farne Islands and North East voices.

 You start with her childhood, through to the moment when she carried out her rescue and then through to her later life when she experienced fame and then through to her death.” – Sophie Dixon, interviewed by Jo Lonsdale for BBC Radio Newcastle